Pawtuxet River: History

 The area around the river was occupied by members of the Native American Patuxet tribe, who were part of the larger Narragansett tribe.
-In the native language, the word "pawtuxet" means "little falls."
+In the native language, the word "pawtuxet" may mean "little falls," though this translation is not certain.

 In 1638, Roger Williams purchased the land north of the Pawtuxet, thus founding Providence.
 In 1642, Samuel Gorton purchased the land south of the river, thus founding Warwick.

 Collectively, all three branches of the Pawtuxet played an important role in the development of the textile industry in New England, which utilized the river system for hydromechanical and later early hydroelectric power during the 19th century.

 Located on the lower Pawtuxet were the Natick Mill in West Warwick, the Bellefonte Mill in Cranston and the Pontiac Mill in Warwick, which was the original manufacturing facility of the Fruit of the Loom Company.

 Course

 The river is formed by the confluence of North Branch Pawtuxet River and South Branch Pawtuxet River at the village of River Point in the town of West Warwick, Rhode Island.
 From there the river continues roughly east, through West Warwick, Warwick and Cranston, emptying into the Narragansett Bay at Pawtuxet Village.
 The last 3 miles of the river form the boundary between the cities of Cranston and Warwick, RI.